 Unlike the one-piece design of solid blades, split blade fins have a slit in the middle of the fin blade, separating the blade into two independently moving parts.
 Split blades change the way the fin behaves in the water – requiring less energy per kick – but sacrificing some maneuverability and power.

 Most snorkeling fins – especially shorter ones built for travel – feature solid blades.
 Split blade fins can also work well, but are typically longer than necessary for traveling.

 Cressi makes some of the best dive and snorkel gear on the planet, and this compact set of fins is no exception.
 They feature a soft, short blade and foot pocket that’s easy to put on and take off and a well-made heel strap that won’t slip or loosen as you swim.
 The open heel design makes them highly versatile – and able to accommodate 3-4 consecutive sizes.

 With an overall length of just 16.5 inches from tip to heel, the fins are short enough to fit inside a backpack or carry-on bag with room to spare.
 A roomy mesh bag also comes included with purchase, which has enough space for a snorkel, mask, and dive boots.

 The back strap is particularly well-engineered, with a wide design that lessens stress on your heel.
-The strap closure is also rock-solid, making it easy to adjust and lock, but ensuring it won’t slip or shift as your exploring the marine environment beneath the waves.
-The ‘closed-toe’ design is another strong point, and prevents the toe blisters you’ll often get from fins with an open toe design.
+The strap closure is also rock-solid, making it easy to adjust and lock, but ensuring it won’t slip or shift as you explore the marine environment beneath the waves.
+The ‘closed-toe’ design is another strong point and prevents the toe blisters you’ll often get from fins with an open toe design.